Truck Stop Events International has provided high-quality research and development programs for the transportation industry for over 35 years.

 The company was founded as a LLC in Hinton, Oklahoma, by Barry L. Pawelek Sr. As a truck driver and a health advocate with a college degree in recreational therapy, he became concerned with what he saw in the transportation industry over the last 25 years.
 He saw an industry that was showing signs of obesity, increased heart attacks and a higher rate of DOT exam failures.
-He began to wonder should or could he do anything to help, but first I had to find out if there was a problem.
+He began to wonder should or could he do anything to help, but first we had to find out if there was a problem.

 (2000 - 2005)

 This is when he started to talk to other truck drivers about their health.
 The shock of this was when he found out that out of five of his trucking friends, three had some type of health problem they did not talk about and one died of a heart attack that year.
-He needed to find a way to get information and it became evident that a survey of drivers was needed.
+He needed to find a way to gather reliable information and it became evident that a survey of drivers was needed.
 He started his first general industry questioner about truck driver’s health that year.
 The question was if it happened to my friends how many more are out there?
 He began to research anything that he could find out about drivers and their general health condition.
 There was very little published and he found that no studies were ever done on just over the road drivers.
 For the first months of the surveys he started seeing the numbers of a health dilemma developing from the answered forms he was getting back from the drivers.
 He now needed to figure out what to do with this information.
 Getting the information from one individual study (even if it’s specific) does not make it worth much and this information did not help the industry’s image.
 He believer at that time he needed to get truck companies involved in the study and show them there is a health crisis on the horizon.
 In those years companies were not thinking much about driver’s health, they just wanted more seats filled with drivers.

 He started working with different companies to help offset the money he was now spending going to different locations doing the research on the driver’s health.
 Since he knew of no inexpensive way to get into the truck plazas where the drivers were, he went to companies who sold or displayed products at the truck shows or travel plazas at that time and asked to tag along with their sales people and help work their booth in exchange for his time asking health questions.
 It worked well for both parties.
 He helped sell motor oil to hand cleaner, and soon had enough information and funding to get the printing and literature he needed.
 After seeing the results of a second questioner about driver’s health, he began to call for help in the trucking community.
 Again, it was not a subject they believed in enough to offer a free space to inform the drivers about their failing health.
 No real data was ever collected on drivers to reflect the health dilemma.